 While the direct seller exemptions found in the Internal Revenue Code and many state employment tax, unemployment, and workers comp laws are enormously beneficial to direct selling companies, they have not been enacted in every state.
 And, as noted above, there are no exemptions for direct selling companies under either the federal wage and hour law or most state wage payment laws.
 Therefore, the best (and maybe only) defense to IC misclassification claims brought against direct selling companies under state wage payment laws or under a federal or state wage and hour law is that the direct sellers are ICs both in fact and under their contract.

-Our review of a number of IC agreements being used by direct selling companies indicates that the structure and documentation of their IC relationships can be substantially enhanced from a compliance standpoint.
+My review of a number of IC agreements being used by direct selling companies indicates that the structure and documentation of their IC relationships can be substantially enhanced from a compliance standpoint.
 Many of those agreements appear to have been drafted quite a few years ago and well before the recent crackdown on IC misclassification.
-Our experience with most companies’ IC agreements, even those updated in the past few years, is that they have not been drafted in a state-of-the-art manner and contain provisions that the courts find to be inconsistent with IC laws.
+My experience with most companies’ IC agreements, even those updated in the past few years, is that they have not been drafted in a state-of-the-art manner and contain provisions that the courts find to be inconsistent with IC laws.
 Even the updated FedEx Ground IC agreements, revised by their counsel, were found by both a federal and state appellate court to have created an employment relationship.

 One of the likely reasons why many direct seller IC agreements are inartfully drafted from an IC compliance perspective is because many such companies wrongly assume that, because direct sellers are exempt from some laws, they are exempt from all of the laws governing employees and ICs.
 This leads to the mistaken belief that direct selling companies need not worry about the government crackdown on IC misclassification and the array of such class action lawsuits being brought with increased frequency against businesses in other industries.
 The Collins lawsuit in New Jersey should serve as a form of wake-up call to the direct selling industry that enhancing IC compliance should be a priority, especially in view of the large number of direct sellers associated with those companies.

 How can a direct selling company minimize its exposure to IC misclassification liability?
-One way is by the use of IC Diagnostics™ to evaluate and elevate a company’s level of IC compliance.
-This proprietary process facilitates the restructuring of the IC relationship in a customizable manner consistent with the business needs of the company.
+One way is by the use of a process such as IC Diagnostics™ to evaluate and elevate a company’s level of IC compliance.
+This process facilitates the restructuring of the IC relationship in a customizable manner consistent with the business needs of the company.
 IC Diagnostics™ then focuses on the re-documentation of the IC relationship in a manner that seeks to avoid the types of disastrous results experienced by companies like FedEx Ground, which was undermined by its own words in the contract it drafted.
 Finally, IC Diagnostics™ ensures that a company’s implementation of the IC relationship is fully consistent with the restructured IC relationship and the re-documentation, so that the company is not undermined by its own actions.

 Written by Richard Reibstein.